Always write HTML code with accessibility in mind!

 - Avoid slang words

-A link should explain clearly what information the reader will get by clicking on that link.
+A link text should explain clearly what information the reader will get by clicking on that link.

 Examples of good and bad links: